XPixelGroup/RankSRGAN/README.md

 - [option] Python packages: [`pip install tensorboardX`](https://github.com/lanpa/tensorboardX), for visualizing curves.

 # Codes
 This version is under testing.
-We also provide more details of RankSRGAN in near future.
+We will provide more details of RankSRGAN in near future.
 ## How to Test
 1. Clone this github repo.
 ```